-The 1s spectrum of the HGe64 cell begins to differ more strongly from that of the smaller cell when the interaction becomes strong.
-A gap is restored for both values of the H energy level (Fig. 4).
+The H 1s spectrum of HGe64 begins to differ more strongly from that of the smaller cell when the interaction becomes strong.
+A gap that roughly corresponds to the Ge gap but does not necessarily fall across μ is restored for both values of the H energy level (Fig. 4).
 Further, the sharp peak now just above the gap begins to dissipate, only just surviving in the $\epsilon_H = -8$ eV spectra at full hopping, while nearly disappearing for reduced hopping in the $\epsilon_H = -5$ spectra.
 This behavior suggests that a Mott-Hubbard insulating character of the 1s spectrum should arise as the impurity limit is approached or as the interaction continues to increase.

-D. Transition into the Local Moment State
+D. Transition into the local moment state

-Transitions to a magnetic local moment state $\langle m_z^2 \rangle \sim \mathcal{O}(1)$ occur at different interactions strengths for different values of ε_H and H-Ge hopping, and not occurring at all for $\epsilon_H = -8$ eV in the large cell.
+Transitions to a magnetic local moment state $\langle m_z^2 \rangle \sim \mathcal{O}(1)$ occur at different interaction strengths for different values of ε_H and H-Ge hopping.
 To shed further light on this transition, we performed a more detailed set of calculations.
 We varied U between 4 and 12 eV, ε_H between -5 and -8 eV, and the H-Ge hopping between 50% and 100% of the eTB value, with all calculations performed in the HGe8 cell.
-The results are summarized in Figure 5.
+The results are summarized in Fig. 5.